genomehubs/boat-ui/static/templates/counts.md

 Plots of BUSCO counts relative to assembly metrics can reveal patterns of BUSCO completeness within and across lineages.

 A plot of Eukaryota BUSCO count against assembly span for phyla with at least 10 assemblies in BoaT helps to highlight differences between lineages.
-The minimum count threshold filters out lower quality assemblies to focus on more complete genome representations.
+The minimum count threshold filters out lower quality assemblies to focus on more complete genome representations. _All plots on BoaT are interactive, click on a phylum in the legend to highlight the associated points, click on the plot to search within a bin, or click the icon to the top right of the plot to expand the plot and view more options._

 :::grid{container direction="row" spacing="1" inline}